You are located in service: RWTH High Performance Computing (Linux)

 • Use job dependencies or job arrays, such that only one or at least a few jobs run concurrently.
 They might "steal" licenses from each other.

-Pre-compile your subroutine as a shared library with the following command line:
+Pre-compile your subroutine as a shared library with the following command:

 abaqus make -library yoursubfile.f

-Abaqus on Claix is configured to automatically add the job's working directory to the library directories in which Abaqus searches for subroutines.
+Abaqus on Claix is configured to automatically add the current working directory to the library directories in which Abaqus searches for subroutines so it is important that you place your library there.

 General information about Abaqus

-Look here for more information about Abaqus and especially this PDF document about the license model of Abaqus.
+Take a look at this PDF document for more information about the license model of Abaqus.

 But in short, the following table shows the token usage for a number of cores for an Abaqus job.